 Here are some options to help you manage your IBS:

 Try eliminating certain foods.
 The role of food in triggering IBS symptoms is not completely understood, but some people report more severe symptoms after eating certain foods.
 Your diet should be individualized for you.
-If you experience bloating, you may want to try limiting foods likely to cause gas, such as carbonated beverages, raw fruits and cruciferous vegetables including broccoli, Brussels sprouts, cabbage and cauliflower.
+If you experience bloating, you may want to try limiting foods likely to cause gas, such as carbonated beverages, raw fruits and cruciferous vegetables including broccoli, Brussels sprouts, cabbage, and cauliflower.
 For some people, a low-fat, higher-fiber diet may help, while others feel better with a high-protein, low-carbohydrate diet.
-The American College of Gastroenterology currently says that low-FODMAP diets show promise but need more study.
+The American College of Gastroenterology suggests that low-FODMAP diets show promise in relieving symptoms.
 A FODMAP diet is low in fat, high in protein and low in fermentable carbohydrates such as fructose and lactose, called FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols).
 FODMAPs are found in some grains, vegetables, fruits and dairy products.
 You can experiment with a strict low-FODMAP diet.
 If it helps, you can work with a dietitian to gradually add back foods one at a time and see which ones bother you.
-A strict FODMAP diet is not intended to be permanent eating plan.
+A strict FODMAP diet isn't intended to be a permanent eating plan.

 Fiber supplements.
 Over-the-counter fiber supplements taken with fluids can provide fiber and help ease constipation or diarrhea, but studies on their effectiveness in treating IBS are inconclusive.
 For some people, they may cause discomfort, rather than relief.
 Talk to your health care provider about what may work best for you.

 Laxatives.
 If supplements don't help, your provider may recommend a laxative for IBS with constipation (IBS-C).
 There are many types, including osmotic laxatives such as magnesium hydroxide (Milk of Magnesia) and polyethylene glycol (Miralax).
-Cathartic laxatives (Dulkolax), which usually contain senna or bisacodyl, work by irritating the inside of the colon.
-They are not recommended for long-term use because they stop working after a while.
+Cathartic laxatives (Dulcolax), which usually contain senna or bisacodyl, work by irritating the inside of the colon.
+They aren't recommended for long-term use because they stop working after a while.

 Anticholinergic and antispasmodic medications.
 These medications can reduce cramping.
 They may be used if you have diarrhea, but can worsen constipation and may cause difficulty urinating.
 They include hyoscyamine (Levsin) and dicyclomine (Bentyl).
 They should be used with caution if you have glaucoma.